-Now I currently run three successful blogs: Questions & Quandaries, The Life of Dad and this online editor blog (which I’ve begun calling The Writer’s Dig).
+Now I currently run several successful blogs, including The Life of Dad and this online editor blog.
 It’s been a challenge juggling them but, by sticking to these 12 specific dos and don’ts of writing a blog that I’ve developed over my years of experience, I’ve been able to establish growth (increased pageviews).
 I hope they can help you learn how to write a good blog too.

 When Writing a Blog Do …

 Find your focus.

 To do this, you must first ask yourself this question: Who are your target readers?
 Once that’s settled, you can home in on a niche category (like this one focuses on writing) and be the expert on it.

 What sets bloggers apart from newspaper article feeds is voice.
 Let your readers get to know you.
 [Like this quote?
 Click here to Tweet and share it!]
 Your content is what draws them in while your personality, or your voice in writing, is what will keep them there.

 Use links within your posts.

 Whether you are linking to other blogs or websites that contain great information or linking to past posts on your own site, do it whenever you can.
 This will help not only increase your clicks but also help with your blog’s search engine rankings.